Seminars & Training

 Scientific Management Course

-The Office of Postdoctoral Affairs, along with four area institutions and ScienceCareers.org, has organized a "Scientific Management Course for ".
+The Office of Postdoctoral Affairs, along with four area institutions and ScienceCareers.org, has organized a "Scientific Management Course for Postdoctoral Fellows ".
 It is being held from October 2006 through March 2007.
 The objective of the course is to enhance skills that are necessary for a successful academic career.
-Detailed information about the current course (closed to new enrollees) is available.
+Detailed information about the course (closed to new enrollees) is available.

 If you are interested in attending a future course, please contact Lisa Kozlowski, PhD, Associate Dean for Postdoctoral Affairs and Recruitment.

-Jefferson Graduate School of Biomedical Scineces Courses
+Jefferson Graduate School of Biomedical Sciences Courses

 The Jefferson Graduate School of Biomedical Sciences (JGSBS) offers courses to postdoctoral scientists.
 TJU tuition assistance/reimbursement program will cover 90% of the cost and postdocs are required to pay only 10%.
 There is an online list of courses offered.
 To register for any of these courses, please contact Eleanor Gorman, Assistant Coordinator for Master’s Programs in the Basic Sciences and Graduate Center Programs, at (215) 503-5799.